dslatten/nginx_npp/README.markdown

 4. Click `Import` and navigate to `userDefineLang_nginx.xml`
 5. Import it and restart Notepad++
 6. Open an Nginx config file (e.g., `/etc/nginx/nginx.conf`)
-7. If you already have the `.conf` extension assigned to another syntax highlighter, you'll need to select the Nginx highlighter explicitly by clicking _Language_ > _Nginx_
+7. If you already have the `.conf` extension assigned to another syntax highlighter, you'll need to select the Nginx highlighter explicitly by clicking `Language` > `Nginx`

 <h4>Note</h4>

 <p>This language file highlights the directives listed on the <a href="http://wiki.nginx.org/HttpCoreModule#Directives">HttpCoreModule</a> page and the <a href="http://nginx.org/en/docs/dirindex.html">Alphabetical Index of Directives</a> page.<p>

 <p>If you want to customize this language file or review the list of variables and directives that this file highlights, I've added some text files to help you with that.
-They are located in the `src` folder.
+They are located in the <a href="https://github.com/dslatten/nginx_npp/tree/master/src"><code>src</code></a> folder.
 For information on configuring user-defined language files, see <a href="http://sourceforge.net/apps/mediawiki/notepad-plus/index.php?title=User_Defined_Languages">User Defined Language Files</a>.</p>

 <p>&nbsp;</p>
 <p>&nbsp;</p>